 - Learning aid for FEniCS, OpenFOAM, and SU2 by using FEATool to export model files

 - Supports reproducible MATLAB and Python simulation scripts

 FEATool-FEniCS GUI and Solver Interface

-Full support for 1D, 2D, and 3D problems with automatic grid conversion to the FEniCS Dolfin mesh format
+Full support for 1D, 2D, and 3D problems with automatic grid conversion to the FEniCS Dolfin HDF5 and XML mesh formats

 Automatic conversion of linear and non-linear, stationary and now also time dependent problems